Distributed collections

 Listeners¶

-Redisson allows to bind listeners per RStream
+Redisson allows binding listeners per RStream

-org.redisson.api.listener.TrackingListener | Element added/removed/updated after read operation |
+org.redisson.api.listener.TrackingListener | Element added/removed/updated after read operation | - |

 org.redisson.api.ExpiredObjectListener | RStream object expired |